zacjszewczyk/zacjszewczyk.github.io/README.md

 $ ./blog.py
 ```

-You have to fill in the config file before First Crack will build your site, so do this by opening ./EDITME in your editor of choice.
-You can do this in the terminal with vi, using the following command:
+You have to fill in the config file before First Crack will build your site, so do this by opening `EDITME` in your editor of choice.
+You can do this in the terminal with `vi`:

 ```
 $ vi ./EDITME
 ```

-The config file, EDITME, looks like this:
+The config file, `EDITME`, looks like this:

 ```
 # FirstCrack configuration document